 Once you realize that osteoporosis is not a disease, though, you can easily shrug off the medical intimidation.

 You see, osteoporosis is simply the body’s way of signaling an imbalance in your system.
 It’s not an inevitable part of aging.

 An overindulgence of acidic foods, such as those that are prevalent in the American diet, can cause a build-up of acid in your body – especially if you’ve eaten that way for many years.
 This acidic environment requires neutralization, and the body’s mechanism for “buffering” kicks in.
 Part of that mechanism is to take alkalizing minerals from bone to neutralize the acidic environment, thereby causing decreased bone density.

 The mainstream health media defines osteoporosis very differently.
 They see it as a disease that can be “treated” with drugs.
-But as I write in Chapter 1 of the Save Our Bones Program, osteoporosis is not a disease; it’s the body’s attempt to correct a state of imbalance.
+But as I write in Chapter 1 of the Osteoporosis Reversal Program, osteoporosis is not a disease; it’s the body’s attempt to correct a state of imbalance.

 Mainstream Medicine does not even have an answer for what causes osteoporosis, making the issue seem mysterious and scary.
 They capitalize on this “spook factor” by promising solutions in the form of drugs.
 In other words, they count on your fear of the unknown to convince you to take a pill to “fix” the problem.

 I often hear from members of the Save Our Bones community asking what I think about a particular osteoporosis drug.
 And my answer is, consistently, that taking any osteoporosis drug is a huge mistake!
 Here’s why.